-Table 155: Fields on the Application or Application Group Details Page
+Table 156: Fields on the Application or Application Group Details Page

 Field Description SLA Metrics by Throughput View a graphical representation of the SLA metrics by throughput during the specified time range for that application or application group.
 The y-axis represents the throughput (in Mbps).
 The x-axis represents the specified time range.
 Hover over the graph to view the throughput value and time at any specified point.
 You can also view the sessions consumed by the WAN links for the application or application group for the specified time range.
 Global SLA Profile Performance View the performance for all the SLA parameters of the SLA profile associated with the application or application group.
 The SLA performance is represented by a color-coded donut chart.
 The section in blue in the donut chart indicates the percentage of time during which SLA requirements for the SLA profile were met.
 The section in red in the donut chart indicates the percentage of time during which SLA requirements for the SLA profile were met.
 Click the red colored section of the donut chart to view more information about when SLA requirements for the SLA profile were not met.
-Click the red colored section of the donut chart to view more information about when SLA requirements for the SLA profile were not met.
-The SLA Profile Performance page appears.
-The SLA Profile Performance page displays the following fields: SLA Profile-SLA profile associated with the application or application group Target-Target throughput configured in the SLA profile SLAs Not Met-Percentage of time SLA requirements were not met for the SLA profile Sessions-Number of sessions consumed by the application or application group Start Time-Time at which the WAN links associated with the application or application groups started to fail meeting the SLA requirements End Time-Time at which SLA profile requirements started to be met again Avg Val-Average throughput (in Mbps) when the SLA requirements started to fail Duration-Total duration (in seconds) during which SLA requirements were not met From-Source WAN link To-Destination WAN link
+Click the red colored section of the donut chart to view more information about when SLA requirements for the SLA profile Performance page displays the following fields: SLA Profile-SLA profile associated with the application or application group Target-Target throughput configured in the SLA profile SLAs Not Met-Percentage of time SLA requirements were not met for the SLA profile Sessions-Number of sessions consumed by the application or application group Start Time-Time at which the WAN links associated with the application or application group started to fail meeting the SLA requirements End Time-Time at which SLA profile requirements started to be met again Avg Val-Average throughput (in Mbps) when the SLA requirements were not met From-Source WAN link To-Destination WAN link

-Table 155: Fields on the Application or Application Group Details Page (Continued) RELATED DOCUMENTATION
+Table 156: Fields on the Application or Application Group Details Page (Continued)